ga-wdi-boston/wdi_6_js_demo_basics/README.md

 Like Ruby, in JavaScript everything is an object.
 Unlike Ruby, in JavaScript there is no such thing as a "class" &ndash; each object stands alone, and can have properties and behaviors unique to it.
 We can still create something that looks and acts a lot like a class, but we'll get into this in a later lesson.

 There are some special objects in JavaScript called "primitives", also known as the standard [data types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures).
-Try typing the following lines into either your browser console or `node`, and changing the values to see what happens.
+Try typing the following lines into either your browser console or `node`.

 ```js
 // Unlike in Ruby there is no special distinction between numbers with and